FlavioFS/Machine-Learning-Summer-Class/README.md

 > :warning: This repo was ported from Bitbucket!

 ## Description
-Computer Science Bachelor's degree assignments [January ~ July 2016].
+Computer Science Bachelor's degree assignments [January ~ May 2016].